 There are constitutional rights that everyone has who is in the United States, no matter where they were born: not the entire Constitution, but parts, including the right to remain silent, the right to be free from unlawful searches and seizures.
 Those do apply to undocumented people.

 We have to think about how we, as a church, can help people access benefits that are out there for undocumented and documented immigrants in the community.
 What are the ways we can protect them?
 For example, immigrants have a right to drive around the city and not be racially profiled by the police or by immigration.
 If that’s happening, then church members need to stand up and say, “This isn’t right.”
 They need to call attention to it.

 Analí Gatlin Looper has worked with American Gateways since early 2015.
 She represents clients in a variety of family-based cases, crime victims’ visas, and asylum cases.
 Looper also has worked with the Immigration Clinic at Baylor Law School.

-For more on this topic, see this article on immigration law and the church (which is also available as a stand-alone purchase), as well as this downloadable resource detailing how to keep your church safe and legal as you strive to serve the immigrant communities in your context.
+For more on this topic, see an article on immigration law and the church and a downloadable resource detailing how to keep your church safe and legal as you strive to serve the immigrant communities in your context.